JJJingLi/Diff-Oracle/README.md

 ## Data Preparation

-The oracle-241 dataset is publicly available at [STSN](https://github.com/wm-bupt/STSN).
-However, the [OBC306](https://doi.org/10.1109/ICDAR.2019.00114) and [Oracle-AYNU](https://doi.org/10.1109/ICDAR.2019.00057) datasets are provided by other institutions and are not publicly accessible due to institutional restrictions.
+The oracle-241 dataset is publicly available at [STSN](https://github.com/wm-bupt/STSN), and the [OBC306](https://doi.org/10.1109/ICDAR.2019.00114) dataset can be downloaded at [OBC306](https://jgw.aynu.edu.cn/home/down/detail/index.html?sysid=16).
+However, the [Oracle-AYNU](https://doi.org/10.1109/ICDAR.2019.00057) dataset is provided by other institutions and is not publicly accessible due to institutional restrictions.

 Pseudo handprinted oracle character images can be generated via [CUT](https://github.com/taesungp/contrastive-unpaired-translation) by translating scanned data into handprinted data.